sho-ohata-ischool/2017-spring-main/syllabus/README.md

 Once you run out of late days, each 24 hour period (or any part thereof) results in a **10 percentage point deduction** on that deliverable's grade.

-You can use a maximum of 2 late days on any single deliverable, and we will not be accepting any submissions more than 48 hours past the original due-date.
+You can use a **maximum of 2 late days** on any single deliverable.
+We will **not be accepting any submissions more than 48 hours past the original due-date**.
 (We want to be more flexible here, but your fellow students also want their graded assignments back promptly!)

 We don't anticipate granting extensions beyond these policies.
 Plan your time accordingly!